geogardenclub/geogardenclub.github.io/docs/developer-guide/design/activities.md

 **Note** Administrators need to remove activities that are older than 30 days.
 To do this go to `Admin` -> `Manage Features` -> `Manage Activities`.

 #### Upcoming chapter activities (Next 7 or 30 days)

-These activities are scheduled to occur in the next 7 or 30 days.
-The Insight widget will show the soonest upcoming activities first.
+The Upcoming Chapter Activities show Planting activities are scheduled to occur in the next 7 or 30 days.

 ### Activity entity creation